dmiddlecamp/wifi-geolocation-demo/README.md

 Particle Wifi-Geolocation Demo!
 ---

-Uses Wifi.Scan and the Mozilla Location Services API to pinpoint your Particle WiFi device worldwide!
+Uses Wifi.Scan and the Google Geolocation API / Mozilla Location Services API to find your Particle Wi-Fi device!

 Checkout the project writeup on Hackster